vacp2p/rfc/content/docs/rfcs/18/README.md

 1. Node A performs a handshake with B node.
 B node responds and both nodes communicate their payment threshold.
 2. Node A and B creates an accounting entry for the other peer, keep track of peer and current balance.
 3. Node A issues a `HistoryRequest`, and B responds with a `HistoryResponse`.
 Based on the number of WakuMessages in the response, both nodes update their accounting records.
 4. When payment threshold is reached, Node A sends over a cheque to reach a neutral balance.
-Settlement of this is currently out of scope, but would occur through a SWAP contract (to be specified).
+Settlement of this is currently out of scope, but would occur through a SWAP contract (to be specified). (mock and hard phase).
-5. If disconnect threshold is reached, Node B disconnects Node A.
+5. If disconnect threshold is reached, Node B disconnects Node A (mock and hard phase).

-## Policy

-- If a node reaches a disconnect threshold, which MUST be outside the payment threshold, it SHOULD disconnect the other peer.
-For the PoC, this behavior can be mocked.
-- If a node is within payment balance, the other node SHOULD stay connected to it.
-- If a node receives a valid Cheque it SHOULD update its internal accounting records.
-- If any node behaves badly, the other node is free to disconnect and pick another node.
-Peer rating is out of scope of this specification.
+Note that not all of these steps are mandatory in initial stages, see below for more details.
+For example, the payment threshold MAY initially be set out of bounds, and policy is only activated in the mock and hard phase.

-## Protobuf
+## Protobufs

+We use protobuf to specify the handshake and signature.
+This current protobuf is a work in progress.
+This is needed for mock and hard phase.

+A handshake gives initial information about payment thresholds and possibly other information.
+A cheque is best thought of as a promise to pay at a later date.

 ```
-// TODO What information to include here?
-For now "payment" threshold
 message Handshake {
     bytes payment_threshold = 1;
 }